btshowers/Pure-Storage-Zero-Touch-Provisioner/Readme.md

 ### Prerequisites

-Windows 10 or higher, Linux, and MAC OS.
+Windows 10 or higher, Linux with UI, or MAC OS.

 ```
-For Windows, download and launch ZTP.exe, fill out the form and go.
+For Windows, download and launch the appropriate .exe, fill out the form and go.
 ```

 ```